-My research is broadly concerned with the ecology of marine and estuarine zooplankton and fish, and spans the sub-disciplines of behavior, population biology, community ecology and ecosystem dynamics.
+My research is broadly concerned with the ecology of marine, estuarine and freshwater zooplankton and fish, and spans the sub-disciplines of behavior, population biology, community ecology and ecosystem dynamics.
 My research often has an applied aspect to it, touching upon such areas as conservation biology, restoration ecology, fisheries oceanography, and global change.
 I employ a wide variety of approaches to "doing science", including field (observational), modeling and experimental techniques.
 Locations of my current or recent projects include estuaries of the northeast Pacific (CA, OR, WA, and BC), Georges Bank/Northwest Atlantic, the Arabian Sea, the Florida Keys, and the Bering Sea.
 These projects are funded by a wide range of federal and state agencies, including the National Science Foundation (NSF), the Environmental Protection Agency (EPA), the Office of Naval Research (ONR), the National Oceanic and Atmospheric Administration (NOAA), the United States Geological Survey (USGS), and the CALFED Bay/Delta Program.

 Dexter*, E., S. M. Bollens, G. Rollwagen-Bollens, J. Emerson*, and J. Zimmerman+.
 2015.
 Persistent versus ephemeral invasions: 8.5 years of zooplankton community dynamics in the Columbia River.
 Limnol.
 Oceanogr

 Emerson*, J. E., S. M. Bollens, and T. Counihan.
 2015.
 Seasonal Dynamics of Zooplankton in Columbia-Snake River system reservoirs, with special reference to the invasive copepod Pseudodiaptomus forbesi.
 Aquatic Invasions, 10: 25–40.